Modern Languages and Literatures

 SPAN 425: Latin American Culture

 A study of Latin American societies from multiple perspectives: historical, political, economic, and artistic.
 Course materials will include readings and lectures on a wide variety of topics, discussions, films, video, slides, and music.
 Prerequisite: Two 300-level Spanish courses, including SPAN 300 or equivalent, or permission of instructor.
-(Under the Forester Fundamental Curriculum, this course meets the Global Perspectives requirement.
-Under the old GEC, this course meets the Humanities and Cultural Diversity requirements.)
+(This course satisfies Global Perspective.)

 SPAN 480: Lit & History in Hispanic World

 The seminar will examine the interrelationships of major literary works and key historical moments in the history of Spain and Latin America.
 Examples are Don Quijote and the Imperial Age, the stories of García Márquez and 'La Violencia' in Colombia, the fiction of Fuentes and the Mexican Revolution.
 May be taken by juniors for senior seminar credit; may be taken by sophomores, but not for senior seminar credit.
 Prerequisite: Two 300-level Spanish courses, including SPAN 300 or equivalent, or permission of instructor.
-(Under the Forester Fundamental Curriculum, this course meets the Global Perspectives requirement.
-Under the old GEC, this course meets the Humanities and Cultural Diversity requirements.)
+(This course satisfies Global Perspective.)

 cross listed: LNAM 480